Art's Photography - Event Photography and Photo Booths Contact Classes

 Wild life photography

-I have taught classes for years at the City of Wichita Parks and Recreation centers.
+I taught classes for years at the City of Wichita Parks and Recreation centers.
 At the suggestion of one of my students I decided to offer one-on-one classes where topics can be covered in detail and customized.

 Topics can include indoor, outdoor, studio, night, and special effects.